-All About Water Treatment Plant and System Operators
+What is a Water Treatment Plant and System Operator?

-Example of Water Treatment Plant & System Operator Job Operate or control an entire process or system of machines, often through the use of control boards, to transfer or treat water or wastewater.
+Water Treatment Plant & System Operator Definition Operate or control an entire process or system of machines, often through the use of control boards, to transfer or treat water or wastewater.

 - Maintain, repair, and lubricate equipment, using hand tools and power tools.